-Catalog Applying to a Student's Graduation
+Catalog Applying to a Student's Program Completion

-Candidates for the associate degree may choose to fulfill degree requirements outlined in any catalog under which the student was enrolled, provided that the catalog was in effect not more than four years preceding the date of graduation.
+Students may choose to fulfill program requirements outlined in any single catalog under which they were enrolled, provided the catalog was in effect no more than four years preceding the date of completion.
 The student must complete all degree requirements under a single catalog.
-Graduation is not automatic; students must apply in order to be granted a degree.
-See Graduation Application Information & Deadlines on page 15 for more information.
+Students must submit a Degree Application and/or Certificate/Diploma Application to ensure a degree/certificate/diploma is posted on their transcript.
+See Program Completion Applications Information & Deadlines on page 15 for more information.